unclemu/unclemu.github.io/_posts/2023-01-03-steps-to-flash-raspberry-pi-Os-on-Cm4-emmc.md

 The board will power on, and you will see the red **D1 LED** turn on, but the Compute Module won't boot.
 The eMMMC should now be ready for the next step.

-## Using usbboot to mount the eMMC storage
+## Using usbboot script to mount the eMMC storage
+The next step is to download the Raspberry Pi usbboot repository, install a required USB library on your computer, and build the `rpiboot` executable, which you will use to mount the storage on your computer.
+I did all of this in the Terminal application on my Mac